ponte-vecchio/machinelearning/MATLAB/ML_mat_02_finding_patterns_in_data.md

 - [Regression Methods](#regression-methods)
 - [Neural Networks](#neural-networks)

-# Finding Natural Patterns in Data
+# Finding Patterns in Data

 The goal of unsupervised learning problems is to identify the natural patterns or groupings in a dataset.
 As an example, let's examine a table containing information about basketball players: